 I’m here to let you in on a little secret about the Planet Zoo guest entrance.
-If you’ve been playing the Planet Zoo Beta, welcome to the club!
-Has it been frustrating seeing guests say “I suppose the view of the Indian Peafowl is okay from here”, when their faces are literally pressed up against the glass.
+If you’re new to Planet Zoo or have been playing for a while, you may be getting frustrated seeing guests say “I suppose the view of the Indian Peafowl is okay from here”, when their faces are literally pressed up against the glass.

 The best way of keeping the guests happy is to build a guest gate and let guests into the enclosures to get up close and personal with the animals.
 Of course, don’t let them in with the lions or other dangerous animals.